AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site.md

 1. Select the output preset that you want to use to regenerate the selected topics.

-    For the AEM Sites output preset, you can define a baseline by selecting specific versions of topics you need at the map's preset level.
-The topic versions included in the selected baseline will be used to generate the output accordingly.
-For details on using a baseline for a map for AEM Site preset, see [Use legacy component mapping](./generate-output-aem-site-web-editor.md#use-legacy-component-mapping).
+    When creating AEM Sites output preset using legacy component mapping, if a baseline is selected, the topic versions included in that baseline are used for output generation.
+Additionally, incremental publishing from the Topics list should be used only when there are no changes to the map structure.
+For details on using AEM site preset, view [AEM Sites presets on the map dashboard](./generate-output-aem-site-map-dashboard.md).

 1. Select **Regenerate** to start the output generation process.